kevindomm/kevindomm.github.io/_posts/2016-02-04-auto-scaling.markdown

 This part requires many users to access the application in order for the application to overload and create another instance.

-1. To simulate different users, we will be using a third party service called BlazeMeter.
+1. To simulate multiple users, we will be using a third party service called BlazeMeter.
 To do this simply go to `CATALOG` on the menu and look for BlazeMeter under **DevOps**.
 2. Click the `CREATE` button.

 	<blockquote>Unlike most services BlazeMeter cannot be bound to any application.</blockquote>